mrc-ide/ring/README.md

 > Ring buffers in R and C

-Ring buffers (or circular buffers) are like arrays that seem circular; data is written and read in a first-in-first-out (FIFO) style, but once allocated subsequent writes do not ever cause memory allocations.
+Ring buffers (or circular buffers) are like arrays that seem circular; data is written and read in a first-in-first-out (FIFO) style, but once allocated subsequent writes do not cause memory allocations.
 Circular buffers are useful for collecting and processing data streams or for queues (with a fixed maximum size).
 I use them to implement a solver for delay differential equations in [dde](https://github.com/richfitz/dde).

 This package provides two implementations of ring buffers: